facebook/react-native-website/docs/native-modules-ios.md

 @end
 ```

-Now, from your JavaScript file you can call the method like this:
+Now, from your JavaScript file you can call the method like this (after making sure to rebuild):

 ```jsx
 import {NativeModules} from 'react-native';